-FIAN also seeks to educate the people of Frankfort about immigrants and show that immigration enforcement is hurting families with deep roots in the local community.
+FIAN also seeks to educate the residents of Frankfort about immigrants and show that immigration enforcement is hurting families with deep roots in the local community.
 “When we started,” noted Berea Bradshaw, a FIAN volunteer, “we were a group of people wondering, ‘Do the stories that we hear in the news about immigrants being impacted by national politics happen here as well?’
 And we have discovered that yes!
 All of that happens here.
 The immigrant communities are very resilient, brave, and have a deep knowledge about the struggles they face and why.
 Yet, if you ask a majority of people in our town, they would probably assume that these issues are not here, because they do not know anyone affected.
-Being a good ally for FIAN means amplifying the voices of immigrants, like making space for them publicly … and lending them our privilege by helping navigate legal systems that we have access to and understand.”
+Being a good ally for FIAN means amplifying the voices of immigrants, making space for them publicly … and lending them our privilege by helping navigate legal systems that we have access to and understand.”

 FIAN provides vital services to immigrant communities in the Frankfort, Kentucky region, many of whom might otherwise lack support.
-It also works tirelessly to raise community awareness of immigrants and the challenges they face.
-For more information on FIAN, please contact Margaret O’Donnell, its founder and executive director, at [email protected].
+They reflect on what FIAN’s support has meant in their lives:

 “This note is to let you know that the (utilities) bill has been paid.
 Thank you so much for everything and thanks to the organization that assisted.
 Have a beautiful afternoon and may God bless you greatly.”

 —Victoria from Guatemala, April 2020.
 She received assistance for her utility bill when her husband was furloughed from his job due to COVID-19.

 —Andrea from Colombia, June 2020.
 FIAN delivered a donated bed for her 5-year-old son.

 “You have done many things for me and never will I be able to pay back everything you have done.”